Rugby: Black Ferns continue hot form in Sydney Sevens

 As the final hooter sounded, Blyde turned up again on the left wing, as she did all of last year, to score the final try of the game to put an exclamation mark on the win.

-The Black Ferns end their day against England at 8.34pm.
-The quarter-finals are played on Saturday, with the semifinals and final concluding on Sunday.
+The Black Ferns ended a successful day by thrashing England 29-0 in their third game.
+They will play their quarter-final matchup on Saturday, with the semifinals and final concluding on Sunday.